 Robert Whittaker vs. Kelvin Gastelum

-Robert Whittaker and Kelvin Gastelum fight Saturday during UFC 234 at the Rod Laver Arena.
+Robert Whittaker and Kelvin Gastelum fight Saturday in UFC Vegas 24 at the UFC APEX.